LibraryOfCongress/labs-ai-framework/README.md

 ## Implement
 AI or ML services are operational and supported by strategy, policies, integrations, shared quality standards and a skilled workforce.

+This phase will include tools to assist with:
+- Strategy and Roadmap
+- Skills and Capacities
+- Monitoring and Measuring
+- Shared Quality Standards